Who is CAEP?

 - CAEP has International Partners throughout the world

-- CAEP has the highest rate of visa approval
+- CAEP has a high rate of visa approval

 How does CAEP Do It?